MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help-and-support.md

 In the [Development in AL](developer/devenv-dev-overview.md) section, you find descriptions of processes such as [compilation](developer/devenv-compilation-scope-overview.md) and [debugging](developer/devenv-debugging.md), and conceptual information about object types such as [tables](developer/devenv-tables-overview.md) and [events](developer/devenv-events-in-al.md).

 The reference documentation of the AL language publishes under the [AL Programming](developer/devenv-programming-in-al.md) umbrella.
-This content is partly generated automatically from code, but currently most of the reference content is maintained by hand.
+This content is partly generated automatically from code, but some of the reference content is maintained by hand.
 Use the following landing pages to quickly find the reference content that you need:

 * Methods
   * [Data Types and Methods in AL](developer/methods-auto/library.md)